KeithCBrett/Python-Compiler/README.md

 *low level* x86 assembly which can then be assembled, linked, and loaded into memory to emit a functional program.

+### SPECIFIC GOALS

+- Write a Python program that initializes two variables.
+Assign these variables integer values and add them together, returning the result.

 ## DESIGN